eliseevmv/trp/TrpScreening/readme.txt

     It is a coding test and (I assume) it is not possible to clarify the requirements.
 Therefore I have made a number of assumptions.

-    - Only extended ASCII symbols are supported
+    - All Unicode symbols are supported
     - Words can only consist of letters defined by C# char.IsLetter function.
         (Note that as a consequence, HTML5 and King's would not be considered words)
     - If an argument is null, the function will throw an exception